 Who can buy from wholesalers?

-Do you assume that your firm is too small?
+Do you assume that your business is too small to buy wholesale goods?
 Think again

 Entrepreneurs new to wholesaling often fear approaching their suppliers because they mistakenly believe that wholesalers will only trade with established, fairly large retailers.

 Happily, this is not the case.
 You don’t need to have a shop or even be in charge of an office full of staff to buy from a wholesaler.
 They are as happy to sell to sole traders as they are to large corporations.